-Parameter (description) Short description Notes Format, Example Source of information GPSMA (→ 161) Static IP address of the SMTP server (e-mail receiver).
-Is only required if a static IP address is used → ● 77.
-If "0.0.0.0" is entered: The system searches for the IP address via the fully qualified domain name of the SMTP server (GPDNS). xxx.xxx.xxx 154.25.132.47 Internet provider GPDNS (→ 🗎 161) Fully qualified domain name (plain text name) of the SMTP server (e-mail receiver).
-Is only required if the system searches via the fully qualified domain name of the SMTP server → (1) 76.
+Parameter (description) Short description Notes Format, Example Source of information GPSMA (→) 151) Static IP address of the SMTP server (e-mail receiver).
+Is only required if a static IP address is used → [●] 73.
+If "0.0.0.0" is entered: The system searches for the IP address via the fully qualified domain name of the SMTP server (GPDNS). xxx.xxx.xxx 154.25.132.47 Administrato r, IT department, Customer GPDNS (→ 🗎 151) Fully qualified domain name (plain text name) of the SMTP server (e-mail receiver).
+Is only required if the system searches via the fully qualified domain name of the SMTP server → 74.
 Text entry, max.
 31 characters Complete computer name of the SMTP server.
-Given the combination: GPSMA parameter: 0.0.0.0 is entered No entry "" in this parameter The system searches for the IP address via the DNS server smtp.gprsprovider.com Internet provider

-Parameter (description) Short description Notes Format, Example Source of information GPNRS (→ 🗎 161) IP address of the DNS server (domain name system) Is only required if the system searches via the e-mail address of the receiver → 78, otherwise "0.0.0.0" is always entered.
-Given the combination: GPSMA parameter: "0.0.0.0" is entered GPDNS parameter: " no entry 0.0.0.0 entered in this parameter: The IP address of the DNS server is assigned automatically by the network.
-A fixed IP address can also be entered, however. xxx.xxx.xxx 0.0.0.0 If 0.0.0.0: automatically via the network GPSMP (→ 🗎 161) IP port of the SMTP server (e-mail receiver).
+Given the combination: GPSMA parameter: 0.0.0.0 is entered No entry "" in this parameter The system searches for the IP address via the e-mail address of the receiver (GPEMT) smtp.emailprovider.com Administrato r, IT department, Customer Parameter (description) Short description Notes Format, Example Source of information --- --- --- -- GPNRS (→ 🗎 151) IP address of the DNS server (domain name system) Is only required if the system searches via the e-mail address of the receiver → ➡ 75, otherwise "0.0.0.0" is always entered.
+Given the combination: GPSMA parameter: "0.0.0.0" is entered GPDNS parameter: "" no entry 0.0.0.0 entered in this parameter: The IP address of the DNS server is assigned automatically by the network.
+A fixed IP address can also be entered, however. xxx.xxx.xxx 0.0.0.0 If 0.0.0.0: automaticall y via the network GPSMP (→ 🗎 151) IP port of the SMTP server (e-mail receiver).
 IP port 25 is used in most cases.
 Input range: 0 to 65535.
 The measuring device is not able to interpret TLS- or SSL-encrypted data.
-For this reason, you cannot use a port that uses a TSL or SSL protocol (e.g. 465).
-25 - If IP port 25 is not supported: Admin, IT department GPEMT (→ 🗎 161) E-mail address of receiver Text entry, max.
+For this reason, you cannot use a connection that uses a TSL or SSL protocol.
+25 - If IP port 25 is not supported: Administrato r, IT department GPEMT (→ 🗎 151) E-mail address of receiver Text entry, max.
 39 characters The customer must set up the e-mail account.
-Customers can use their own e-mail address (company address) or an address of an e-mail provider. client@-provider.com john.public@company.co m Customer GPEMF ( $\rightarrow \boxdot 161$ ) Existing transmission e- mail address of the measuring device.
-In the event of an error, the receiver (SMTP server) sends a mail error, along with the cause of the error, to this address (e.g. error sending mail to receiver (SMTP server)) If an error occurs when establishing the connection, this e-mail account can client@-provider.com john.public@provider.com Customer GPSAE (→ 🗎 163) This value must be set to = 1 to ensure that the measuring device logs on to the SMTP server using the POP3 server's access data.
-1 GP3US (→ 🗎 162) User name for authentication on POP3 server Text entry, max.
-24 characters Internet provider, customer GP3PS (→ 🗎 162) Password for authentication on POP3 server Text entry, max.12 characters Internet provider, customer GPHES $(\rightarrow \textcircled{B} 163)$ Name (HELO string) so the SMTP server of the receiver can identify the measuring device.
+Customers can use their own e-mail address (company address) or an address of an e-mail provider. client@provider.com john.public@company.co m Customer GPEMF ($\rightarrow \bigoplus 151$) Existing transmission e- mail address of the measuring device.
+In the event of an error, the receiver (SMTP server) sends a mail error, along with the cause of the error, to this address (e.g. error sending mail to receiver (SMTP server)) Max.
+39 characters.
+The customer must set up the e-mail account.
+Customers can use their own e-mail address (company address) or an address of an e-mail provider.
+If an error occurs when establishing the connection, this e-mail account can be used to check whether a mail error has been received. client@provider.com john.public@provider.co m Customer GPHES ($\rightarrow \boxtimes$ 153) Name (HELO string) so the SMTP server of the receiver can identify the measuring device.
 This must always be entered.
 Max.
 31 characters, no spaces.
 The SMTP server of the receiver must know the name (HELO string).
 If this is not the case, the e-mail might be treated as spam.
-Promag800 Customer, possibly admin, IT department
+Promag800 Customer, possibly administrato r, IT department